BrandonCrowther/express-sequelize-controller/README.md

 # express-sequelize-controller
-Three helper classes that generate a basic controller spec for your express-sequelize application.
+Three helper classes that generate a basic crud controller for your express+sequelize application.

 ## Installation:
 `npm install express-sequelize-controller`